bovinehero/shodan-heroku/README.md

 ### Imagery

-For the site's background I took the Shodan AI Image from system shock 2 [presspack](https://igdb.se/games/system-shock-2/presskit) as it was a fitting homage to the game that enspired the remote tool.
+For the site's background I used the Shodan AI Image from system shock 2 [presspack](https://igdb.se/games/system-shock-2/presskit).
+As the upstream API's name was inspired by the game's main antogonist I felt this was a fitting homage to it's history.

 ### Structure